Last updated August 20, 2020

 (b) For a violation of Section 25.06.030 by a Retail tobacco dealer:

-Second offense within two years a fine of $250.00 and suspension of license of 7 days
+2) Second offense within two years a fine of $250.00 and suspension of license of three (3) days.

-Third and subsequent offenses within two years a fine of $500.00 and revocation of license
+3) Third and subsequent offenses within two years a fine of $500.00 and suspension of license for no less than five (5) days or revocation of license

 First offense, a fine of $100.00